 |Month||Temp||Rain fall||Road traffic||Flies|

-Riders team meeting at 4pm day before departure at our predetermined motel, safety talk and next day’s travel plan.
+Simpson Desert motorcycle tour riders team meeting at 4pm day before start of tour, safety talk and next day’s travel plan.

 Day one 330km

 Depart Alice Springs at 8:30am

 An easy run down the Maryvale Rd for smoko at Rodinga Sliding, the old Ghan train line ruins.

 You will have the chance to ride on the famous Finke desert race track after Rodinga Sliding.
 We will regroup at the second Finke race day fuel stop to see how everyone is going and be mindful of the 12:00 turnaround time rule for track direction.
 Riding on the Finke desert race track is a reality checker for first timers, you probably won’t last too long on the track as it is rather brutal, energy sapping and requires a certain skill level but it will sure give you an insight what the race is all about and why it is considered so tough of an event!